statechannels/statechannels/packages/server-wallet/server-wallet.api.md

     // (undocumented)
     logger: Logger;
     // Warning: (ae-forgotten-export) The symbol "Message" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "MultipleChannelOutput" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     mergeMessages(messages: Message_2[]): MultipleChannelOutput;